d-widyantama/Capstone2-Purwadhika/README.md

 metering in each cab, **this data will be the base of our dataset** in our analysis.

 ## **Stakeholder Statement**

 Taxi companies may be interested in understanding demand patterns, identifying popular pickup/drop-off locations, and pricing strategies to maximize revenue.
 They may also want to improve service quality and efficiency based on customer behavior analysis.

 ## **Goals Setting & Problem Statement**

-This project analysis generally aims to provide insights on the day-to-day operations of NYC taxi,

     1. How to optimize revenues and streamlining operations?

     2. How to to better serve customers by undertanding their behaviours?

     3. How to optimize the distribution of drivers?

+# What's covered in the analysis?

+This project analysis generally aims to provide insights on the day-to-day operations of NYC taxi.
+Starting from a raw dataset that's been provided which includes the information about taxi trips collected from the taxis.
+In general, the steps done in the project will consists of:
+1. Data Preparation
+2. Data Cleaning
+3. Adding Additional Data Features
+4. Data Analysis
+5. Conclusion & Key Findings
+6. Reccomendations

-# Data Undertanding
+# Dataset Glossary
 ### NYC TLC Taxi Trip Data

 | Columns       | Description |  Notes|